oshp/oshp-validator/README.md

 # Tests suite

+> [!NOTE]
-> **Note**: This tests suite is always synchronized with the latest OSHP recommendation.
+> ✅ This tests suite is always synchronized with the latest OSHP recommendation.

 📋 It is provided via this [single file](tests_suite.yml).